Cambridge's Past Buildings

 This view shows the Great Bridge beside Magdalene College, seen from the south.
 Fisher Lane has since been demolished and absorbed into Magdalene College's Benson Court as that College has expanded onto the southern side of Magdelene Street.

 The tall chimney visible in the background is that of the Thompson's Lane Power Station, situated on the banks of the Cam.
 This electricity generating plant, owned by the Cambridge Electric Supply Company, had been in service since 1892, and was one of the first in the country to use steam turbines, rather than a piston-based steam engine, and the first with condensors for added efficiency.
 The turbines were designed by the Cambridge graduate Sir Charles Parsons, and one of the original three 100kW turbines is now in the Science Museum in London.
 Initially the station generated at night only, for the only use of electricity was for lighting.
-It consumed about 8lb of coal per kWhr.
+It had an efficiency of around 8.3%, thus equally the best generators using reciprocating steam engines.

 Ernest William Haslehust (1866-1949) produced the dozen illustrations for Noel Barwell's Cambridge from the Beautiful England series.